PARANIMO TERMS OF SERVICES

 20. Session bookings and cancellation

-20.1 The Service Provider sets their standard session length (minimum 30 minutes, maximum 120 minutes) and cancellation notice period (between 6 and 48 hours).
+20.1 Each Service Provider determines their own standard session length (minimum 30 minutes, maximum 120 minutes) and their cancellation-notice period (between 6 and 48 hours) unless a Business Customer specifies different rules within an approved Scheme.

 20.2 You may cancel or reschedule a session through the Platform, subject to the Service Provider’s policy, or, where applicable, a platform-wide policy set by a Business Customer.